More Than One: A Plural 101

 Very few collectives run themselves without any rules at all — some degree of order, even if it's as simple as a shared agreement to harm none outside or inside, is vital to successfully living together.

-See also: – MPD For You and Me by LB Lee – Our Plural Experience by Yavari of Sylvans – Non-Binary Plural: Language/Concepts for OSDD and Median Experience by cedars – I am Mr. Robot and additional commentary by pluraldoxa – I am not Sarah and Love by Sarah K. Reece – Essays by Nsashaell System
+See also: – MPD For You and Me by LB Lee – Our Plural Experience by Yavari of Sylvans – Non-Binary Plural: Language/Concepts for OSDD and Median Experience by cedars – I am Mr. Robot by pluraldoxa – I am not Sarah and Love by Sarah K. Reece – The Plurality Playbook by Freyas and Irenes

 Every system has their own preferences on how they would like to be treated, but the following tend to be common rules of thumb.